 Your Directors thank the Financial Institutions and Bankers for extending timely assistance in meeting the financial requirements of the Company.
-They would also like to place on record their gratitude for the co-operation and assistance given by State Bank of India, Yes Bank Ltd. and various departments of both State and Central Governments.
+They would also like to place on record their gratitude for the co-operation and assistance given by State Bank of India and various departments of both State and Central Governments.

 |For and on behalf of the Board of Directors,|

 |For Cera Sanitaryware Limited|